Board of Directors

 ChiArts is grateful to the School Board of The Chicago High School for the Arts.
 The following civic leaders who serve as volunteers committed to supporting this high school and providing it with leadership, resources, and encouragement.

-Duffie Adelson, Interim Chair
+Duffie Adelson, Chair

 Carlos Azcoitia